hyperionix/docs/content/guide/package-4.md

 Attempt to delete protected file: 1
 File Delete: 1
 ```
-Here we generated an event for blocking file removing and the one more event for successfully file removing.
+Here we generated an event for blocked file removal and another event for successful file removal.